NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/Guidance/CodeableConcept-Guidance/Populating-the-CodeableConcept.page.md

 </tr>
 <tr>
 <td><code>code.coding.userSelected</code></td>
+<td>Indicates that this coding was chosen by a user directly - e.g. off a pick list of available items (codes or displays).<br>
-<td>Set to <code>true</code> if a user selected the SNOMED CT Concept when creating/updating this item.
-If this is <code>false</code> then this element SHALL NOT be populated by the supplying system. <br>
+This should be set to <code>true</code> if a user selected the SNOMED CT Concept when creating/updating this item.</td>
-For consuming systems the absence of this element therefore indicates that it is <code>false</code>.</td>
 </tr>
 <tr>
 <td><code>code.text</code></td>
-<td>The original text selected / manually entered by the user for the item. <br>
+<td>The original text selected / manually entered by the user for the item.</td>
-If the text displayed to the user when they entered the code on the system is not lexically identical to the term of the code then the displayed text SHALL be populated here. <br>
-<b>Note:</b> This occurs when either the original entry was not coded or the original coding has been lost.</td>
 </tr>
 </table>